September 2024 to April 2025

 5 November, 2024 - Tuesday at 2pm Newfoundland Time (UTC -3:30)

 For this session, Dr. Michelle Turner, editor of Mainsheet, joined us.
-She discussed the ups and downs of publishing articles in academic journals, with examples from her editorial experience.
-We thank Dr. Turner for her time and attention!
+She discussed the ups and downs of publishing articles in academic journals with examples from her editorial experience.

 Maritime Scholarship in the Public Eye